smpanaro/more-ane-transformers/README.md

-# More ANE Transformers
+# More Neural Engine Transformers

 Hardware-accelerated transformers on your Mac via CoreML.
 (Yes, that includes LLMs like GPT.)

+> 🔋 Performance with near-zero CPU usage
+>
 > 🔌 Plug-n-play with preconverted CoreML models
 >
-> 🔋 Performance with near-zero CPU usage
+> 🦍 Support for some of the largest Neural Engine models (up to 2.8B parameters)
 >
-> 🦍 Support for some of the largest Neural Engine models (up to 2.8B parameters)
+> 🐍 Easy Python access to your Mac's hardware accelerators

 ## Try It
 Generate text with a base gpt2 model like this: